Public Art

 Throughout the changing seasons - in snow and ice, from leaf-burst to the heat of a summer's day and on to the blaze of autumn colours - outdoor displays of public art offer a one-off encounter in a rare and private moment.
 As afternoon light crosses the face of Gudgeon's Search for Enlightenment (2010) sitting serenely on the banks of the Thames alongside Tate Britain, or winter chill lies heavy on the legendary form of Dashi Namdakov's Khanshaim (2008) in Astana, Kazakhstan, or the heat of a Doha day reaches its zenith over Lorenzo Quinn's Rise Through Education (2005), the powerful hands holding the world aloft in a sapphire sky, in each of these moments the artwork takes on a fresh form that cannot be replicated.

 Internationally, the common factor uniting renowned contemporary public artworks is their scale and ambition.
 Set against the backdrop of dramatic cityscapes and striking architecture, their placement makes a crucial contribution to defining a sense of place.
-When considering the lexicon of contemporary public art it seems inconceivable not to mention Gormley's Angel of the North (1994-1998), a site-specific steel sculpture that through its artistic vision and engineering triumph has become a beacon for the Northwest, creating a collective identity for that region of Britain.
+When considering the lexicon of contemporary public art it seems inconceivable not to mention Gormley's Angel of the North (1994-1998), a site-specific steel sculpture that through its artistic vision and engineering triumph has become a beacon for the Northeast, creating a collective identity for that region of Britain.
 The work demonstrates the iconographic power of public art to assimilate meaning and become implanted in our subconscious.
 Dale Chihuly's wondrous 'Chandeliers', their vivid skeins of glass weaving into the sky, are further spectacular and extravagant celebrations of imagination and craftsmanship.
 In the vertical architecture of the city the Park Lane Chandelier (2011), which forms part of Halcyon Gallery's ongoing offering of art in the public realm, is a glowing landmark for London's Park Lane.
 This magical installation in front of the Art Deco façade of the Dorchester Hotel mesmerises passers-by with its flaming spirals.

 Public art generates an interaction with the cityscape it inhabits.